-The Head Teacher analyses all the information they have about SEND in the school, including
+The Head Teacher analyses all the information they have about SEND in the school, including and decides what resources/training and support is needed.
+This is shared with the Governing Body in Termly Standards meetings and the Trust in SEF documents.

 - the children getting extra support already

 - the children needing extra support

-- the children who have been identified as not making as much progress as would be expected. and decides what resources/training and support is needed.
-This is shared with Acorn Education Trust each term.
+- the children who have been identified as not making as much progress as would be expected.